phaubertin/twitter-goodbotbot/README.md

 ## What Is This?

-This Twitter bot polls the Twitter API for automatic tweets by specific bot account and replies to each tweet with a congratulatory message such as "good job" or "good bot".
+This Twitter bot polls the Twitter API for automatic tweets by a specific bot account and replies to each tweet with a congratulatory message such as "good job" or "good bot".